AndyB-WHG/e-volve-retail/README.md

     - Product Price
     - Product Category/Department link

-- Clicking a product directs the user to the 'Description' page for the item in question.
+- Clicking a product directs the user to the 'Product Detail' page for the item in question.
 - Clicking the product's Category/Deprtment link prompts the site to display all products for the Department concerned.

-### 'Sort' Function
+### Products Page 'Sort' Function

 - Items listed on the 'Products' page can be sorted using a number of pre-set options within the 'Sort by' box, located at top middle on small screens and top right on larger screens.